History of Gay and Lesbian Life in Wisconsin - Businesses - Bars and Clubs

 Bar

-The following recollection by 'Bunny' in November 2016 is the majority of information we have about the bar:
+The following recollection by 'Bunny' in November 2016 gives us the best information about that early bar's reputation among gay men at the time:

-"When the Mint Bar relocated on S. 2nd Street, some old-timers came in from Madison who said they had hung out in that same building after (World War II).
+"When the Mint Bar relocated on S. 2nd Street in 1987, some old-timers came in from Madison who said they had hung out in that same building after (World War II).
 At the time, it had been called 'Friendlys.'
 They said it was a bunch of cute boys with crew cuts, servicemen just sitting on their hands, afraid to talk to each other.
-The Andrews Sisters on the juke box.
-I myself had never heard of it, but I guess it was THE thing."
+A dark, quiet, candle-lit bar with the Andrews Sisters on the juke box.
+A lot of servicemen hung out there.
+If you were interested in someone, you’d follow them out.
+That kind of business was not conducted in the bar.
+By the time word got out about Friendlys, it was closed.
+Even living here in Milwaukee, I had never heard of it, but I guess it was THE thing."

 This location has been host to a long tradition of LGBT establishments.
-The first was apparently "Friendly Bar" (aka "Friendly's bar") (1944-1947).
-It was operating as 'The Hustler' in the early 1970s, which may also have been somewhat gay friendly (additional research is needed).
+After "Friendly Bar" (1944-1947) the bar became a series of 'straight' bars.
+It was then operating as 'The Hustler' in the early 1970s, which may also have been somewhat gay friendly (additional research is needed).
 But its run as well-documented LGBT establishments really began when it was briefly opened as 'The Decision' for a month or two early in 1976.
 Next it was Hideaway for the last six months of 1976, after which for a time no longer housed a gay business.
 Its string of housing LGBT businesses resumed with the relocated Mint Bar II/ Angelo's (1986-1991), followed by BJ's Mint Bar (1991-1993), Zippers (1993-1998), and finally Fluid in 1998-- which is still open in 2024.

 Credits: Information of bar from Michael Takach,